 A single-pole switch turns a light on and off from one location.
 The switch has two brass terminals for the "hot" wire connections and a green screw for the ground connection.
 The toggle handle on the switch is labeled on and off.

 A three-way switch has two brass screws, a darker colored screw and a green screw.
-The brass screw are the traveler wire connections.
+The brass screw is the traveler wire connections.
 The darker colored screw is for either the "hot" wire or the switch leg.
 The green screw is for the ground connection.
 Unlike the single-pole switch, the three-way switch doesn't have the toggle handle switched.
 That's because one position doesn't mean that is necessarily on or off.
 It always depends on the position of the other switch.
 Learn more about three-way switches.

 Rotary Dimmer Switch